Freddyslim/krakenbot/docs/limit_cycle_bot.md

 python -m modules.chatbot.limit_cycle_bot
 ```

-The bot places two initial limit buy orders slightly above and below the current price.
-After one fills, it sets a take-profit sell order and later a new buy order.
+The bot starts with a limit buy order slightly above the current price.
+After it fills, a take-profit sell order and an optional stop-loss are placed.
+Once the position is closed, a new buy order is prepared.
 Each log output also shows the last realised profit once a full buy/sell cycle was completed.